 - Bicycle rider or passenger – 13 fatalities.

-In addition to these tragic deaths there were 6,921 hospitalised casualties on Queensland roads in 2013.
-Of those that were hospitalised many suffered serious and permanent injury.
+Of those that were hospitalised, many suffered serious and permanent injury.
 Often significant financial losses are associated with serious and permanent injury and this is when consideration should be given to commencing a claim.